Jothilakshmi12/Swapping-two-values/README.md

 ### Step 2:
 Assign the value of second variable to a temporary variable
 ### Step 3:
-Assign the value of the first variable to the second variable.
+Assign the value of the first variable to the second variable
 ### Step 4:
 Assign the value in temporary variable to the first variable
 ### Step 5: